sgreben/ok/README.md

 # Current status & notes

-Messy, but getting there.
-OK currently implements just enough to "play around with K".
+Messy, but getting there. *ok* currently implements just enough to "play around with K".
 Many features essential to a production system are missing.

 The core language is covered almost entirely, while the standard library is quite incomplete.